configcat/docs/website/docs/advanced/team-management/team-management-basics.md

 ---
 id: team-management-basics
 title: Team Management Basics
+description: ConfigCat provides an unlimited number of team members for every subscription plan, even the free one.
+Here is how to manage your team.
 ---

 *Team members* are your friends, colleagues, and clients who work on the same *Product*.
 You can invite as many of them to your *Product* as many you want.